kailesh-waran-13/Project-Code/README.md

-### The Parameter Calculations and Explation based n each layers
+### The Parameter Calculations and Explanations based on each layer
 ---

 1. **Convolutional Layer (First Convolutional Layer)**: